 - Tire blowout

-When seeking compensation after a trucking accident, it’s important to remember that you are up against companies that want to minimize your claim.
-Trucking and insurance companies are only interested in the bottom line.
-They want to pay out as little as possible, even if you were severely injured.
+When seeking compensation after a truck accident, it’s important to remember that you are up against insurance companies that want to minimize your claim.
+Trucking companies and insurance companies are often only interested in the bottom line.
+It is in their best interest to pay out as little as possible, even if you were severely injured.

-You need someone by your side who can prove that your losses deserve total compensation.
-You should be fully reimbursed for your out-of-pocket expenses and compensated for all non-economic losses.
+You need a skilled attorney by your side who best advocates for your complete losses, both economical and non-economical.
 The Cagle Law Firm can help you obtain the following compensation after a serious truck accident: